MovingBlocks/AdventureSite/README.md

 <h2 id="deployment">Deployment</h2>

-You can the website to github pages using `npm run deploy`.
+You can the website to GitHub pages using `npm run deploy`.

 <h2 id="contributing">Contributing</h2>